kekyo/ILAsm.Managed/README.md

 ## ILAsm.Managed.Core

-This library contains up to just before the `Main` entry point.
+This package contains up to just before the `Main` entry point.
 It can be used directly in MSBuild custom tasks or when incorporating ILAsm into your own implementation.
 However, since the original implementation is made into a library as is, it may not be easy to handle.